Getting Franchise Finance from a Bank

 Banks are generally receptive to funding franchises, simply because they are seen as a safer route than setting up your own business from scratch.
 Other franchises operating under the brand will demonstrate to a bank that the business model is sound and its potential to drive revenue is satisfactory.

 A number of the major franchisors will have built relationships with particular banks already, which can often assist a franchisee when the time comes to apply for finance.
 Speak with your franchisor as part of your financial research to find out if they might be able to obtain a more favourable rate for you with their chosen banking institution.
-For an example of how franchisors might provide finance look at our case study from Auditel.

 Should you get advice before seeking finance?